binxio/cfn-global-accelerator-provider/docs/global-accelerator.md

     ServiceToken: !Sub 'arn:aws:lambda:${AWS::Region}:${AWS::AccountId}:function:cfn-global-accelerator-provider'
 ```

+You can pass in all the arguments as specified by [CreateAccelerator](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateAccelerator.html) except the IdempotencyToken.

 ## Return values
 References to a resource will return the Accelerator ARN.

 With 'Fn::GetAtt' the following values are available:

-- `IPAddresses` - list of IP addresses of the global accelerator
+- `IPAddresses` - array of IP addresses of the global accelerator

 ## Caveats
-When AWS finally provides official CloudFormation support, you will loose the ip addresses associated with
-the global accelerator creating using this Custom provider.
+- The global accelerator polls until the global accelerator is deployed and may exceed the lambda maximum timeout of 15 minutes.